ppy/osu-wiki/wiki/Guides/osu!mania_Mapping_Guide/en.md

 #### Trill

-Here we can see the Trill.
 The trill is used for two really fast changing sounds in your song.
-In the screenshot we see the one handed trill but that is not the only way to map it.
-You can also use both hands for it, as an example you can use columns 1 and 3 instead
+In the screenshot we see the one handed trill, however you can also use columns 1 and 3 instead for a two handed trill.

 ![Trill](MT-Trill.jpg "Trill")